PedroDosS/Swords-and-Souls-Bot/README.md

 # Swords-and-Souls-Bot
-A Python script to automatically play the defense training minigame in Swords and Shields
+A Python script to automatically play the defense training minigame in Swords and Souls

+# About:
+This is a bot created to automatically play the defense training minigame in Swords and Souls.
+It captures the screen to detect where apples/stars are and block/dodge them respectively.
+The bot can reach a seemingly infinite score (up to a 100,000 combo before I stopped it).

 # How to Run:
 - Download block.py, CoordsCache.txt, coords.py